You’ve just finished a great session with your board of directors and you’re buzzing over your company’s growth plans for the next three years.

 Business – I see what you are saying, but I’m not sure.
 Our prospects don’t really come to us looking for things to download.

-Lollipop - Research shows that the more offers you have on your site, the more leads you’ll generate.
-Given your goals, I’d suggest you create a new ebook at least every 60 days.
+Lollipop – Research shows that the more offers you have on your site, the more leads you’ll generate.
+Given your goals, I’d suggest you create a new ebook at least once a quarter.
 This will start to drive leads, provide market feedback, and help you to create even better content over time.
 Does that make sense?

 Business – It does.
 I like the idea of sharing good information with prospects and getting their contact information in return.
 I see how we could start taking advantage of that.
 Especially if it will help more of our visitors to become leads.